-- The band’s 1986 release makes its Hot Stamper debut here with nearly Triple Plus (A++ to A+++) sound throughout – just shy of our Shootout Winner – exceptionally quiet vinyl too
+- The band’s 1986 release makes its Hot Stamper debut here with Shootout Winning Triple Plus (A+++) sound or close to it throughout – exceptionally quiet vinyl too

 - Rich, full and balanced with Blues-Rock energy to spare, this is a killer copy of a fun album

 - “Their breakthrough success.
 The title track and soul covers point the band in a new, more mainstream direction.”

 This vintage CBS pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.